-Step 1: Selection based on the letters of intent
+Stage 1: Selection based on the letters of intent

 Letters of intent that do not meet the eligibility criteria defined in Section VI will not be evaluated.
-The RPSC will assess the letters of intent.
+The scientific committee will assess the letters of intent.
 This will take into account the selection criteria defined in Section VII.
-Members of the steering committee can be also consulted regarding criterion 3 and the closeness of the project to their priorities.
-Special attention should be paid to the quality of the letters of intent, which need to contain enough information, in a small amount of space, to allow the RPSC to evaluate the relevance of the proposal.
+Members of the steering committee may also be consulted regarding criterion 3 and the closeness of the project to their priorities.
+Special attention should be paid to the quality of the letters of intent, which need to contain enough information, in a small amount of space, to allow the scientific committee to evaluate the relevance of the proposal.
 Only proposals whose letters of intent are shortlisted will be eligible to submit a complete application.

-Step 2: Selection based on the complete applications
+Stage 2: Selection based on the complete applications